surister/cratedb-guide/README.md

 ## 💁 Contributing

 Interested in contributing to this project?
-Thanks so much for your interest!
+Thank you so much!

 As an open-source project, we are always looking for improvements in form of contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.

-Your bug reports, feature requests, and patches are greatly appreciated.
+Your bug reports, feature requests, and patches are highly appreciated.

-See also the [developer docs] and the [contribution docs] for more information.
+See also the [developer docs] to learn how to set up a development sandbox, in order to start editing.
+The [contribution docs] include general information about how to contribute to CrateDB repositories.

 ## 🌟 Contributors